Donders-Institute/docker-swarm-setup/doc/tutorial/basic.rst

 **Line 14:** comments in Dockerfile are started with the ``#``.

-**Line 15:** the `run-httpd.sh <https://raw.githubusercontent.com/Donders-Institute/docker-swarm-setup/master/doc/tutorial/centos-httpd/basic/run-httpd.sh>`_ is a script for bootstraping the HTTPd service after the container is started.
-In order to make this script available in the image, we make use of the ``ADD`` keyword here for *adding the file "run-httpd.sh" on the host into the root directory (i.e. /run-httpd.sh) of the container image*.
+**Line 15:** the `run-httpd.sh <https://raw.githubusercontent.com/Donders-Institute/docker-swarm-setup/master/doc/tutorial/centos-httpd/basic/run-httpd.sh>`_ is a script for bootstraping the HTTPd service.
+It is the main program to be executed after the container is started.
+In order to make this script available in the image, we use the ``ADD`` keyword here.
+The example here can be interpreted as *copying the file "run-httpd.sh" on the host to file "/run-http.sh" in the container image*.

-**Line 16:** here we make the HTTPd bootstrap script executable so that it can be run within the container.
+**Line 16:** here we make the bootstrap script in the container image executable so that it can be run directly.
 It is done using the ``RUN`` keyword again.

-**Line 18:** the keyword ``CMD`` specifies the command to be run when the container is started.
-Here we simply run the bootstrap script we have just added into the container.
+**Line 18:** the keyword ``CMD`` specifies the command to be executed when the container is started.
+Here we simply run the bootstrap script we have just copied into the container.

 Building the container image
 ============================